-Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services, and capital outlay and a decrease in operating services.
-The difference in original and final budgeted revenues in the general fund were due to an increase in federal grants, supplemental pay, civil and criminal fees, other revenues and other financing sources and a decrease in other state revenue.
+Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services, operating services, materials and supplies, and debt service.
+The difference in original and final budgeted revenues in the general fund were due to an increase in ad valorem taxes, sales taxes, civil and criminal fees, feeding and keeping prisoners and other revenues and decreases in federal grants, state supplemental pay, and other state revenue.

-Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in personal services, operating services, and matérials and supplies and a decrease in travel and other charges.
-The difference in original and final budgeted revenues in the general fund were due to an increase in use of money and property and other financing source and a decrease in feeding and keeping prisoners.
+Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in operating services and travel and other charges and decreases in personal services and debt service.
+The difference in original and final budgeted revenues in the general fund were due to an increase in local grant decreases in feeding and keeping prisoners and use of money and property.